Hemp: WHY AND HOW

 Cotton would seem to be the easiest answer, except it’s drinking up our water and getting it contaminated.
 Think about this: half the world’s clothing is cotton, about 20 million tons produced annually.
 It can take more than 5283 gallons of water to make a single T-shirt and pair of jeans.
 73% of global cotton harvest comes from irrigated land, and the ground water is getting contaminated.
 Agriculture, sadly, is the largest source of pollution in most countries.
 2.4% of the world’s cropland is planted with cotton, and yet it accounts for 24% and 11% of the global sales of insecticide and pesticides respectively.
 (Minnesota and North Dakota, tragically already have widespread aquifer and lake contamination from industrialized agriculture).

-At Winona's Hemp & Heritage Farm are working to find ways to process our hemp to make clothes that is sustainable and kind to the earth.
+At Winona's Hemp & Heritage Farm we are working to find ways to process our hemp and make clothes that are sustainable and kind to the earth.

 TRIBAL HEMP FIELD LEASE